Day Trip to Abu Simbel by Plane

 - Open on Mon, Wed, Thu, Fri, Sat

-Ramses II left behind one of Egypt's monumental complexes: the temples of Abu Simbel.
+Ramses II left behind one of Egypt's great monumental complexes for posterity: the temples of Abu Simbel.
 Decode their secrets on this excursion.

 Tour Highlights

-After winning the battle of Qadesh, Ramses II sought to impress his subjects with a great temple dedicated to the Gods.
-We will explore this site, entering through the main door with two enormous sculptures of Ramses II.
+After his victory at Qadesh, Ramses II built a great temple dedicated to the Gods.
+We will explore this significant site through the main entrance, flanked by two massive sculptures of Ramses II.

-We will also visit the Smaller Temple, dedicated to Nefertari, Ramses II's favorite wife.
-The facade is notable, and you can test your knowledge of Hieroglyphs by deciphering text carved into the rock.
-We will continue to explore the mysteries of ancient Egypt.
+We will also visit the Smaller Temple dedicated to Nefertari, Ramses II's favorite wife.
+Here, you can test your knowledge of Hieroglyphs by deciphering some of the inscriptions carved into the rock before continuing to uncover the mysteries of ancient Egypt.

-After the archaeological site visit, we will head to the nearby Abu Simbel airport, just 20 minutes from the temples, and fly back to Cairo to return you to your hotel.
+After the archaeological tour, we will head to the nearby Abu Simbel airport, approximately 20 minutes from the temples.
+From there, we'll fly back to Cairo and return you to your hotel.

 Important Information

-The flight may be direct or could stop in Aswan.
-This information will be provided to passengers upon arrival at the airport.
+The flight may be direct or have a stop in Aswan, which will be communicated to passengers upon arrival at the airport.

 Prices